Business travel is now returning and for many people, this will be the first time that they have had to journey abroad for work.

 Use a good expense management tool

-Experienced travellers will tell you that collecting a receipt or invoice for every item of expenditure can be a real pain.
+Experienced travelers will tell you that collecting a receipt or invoice for every item of expenditure can be a real pain.

 Not only do you have to collect the pieces of paper and then carry them around for the duration of your trip you also have to make up an expense claim when you get back home and if you’ve lost any of your receipts then…

-One really helpful feature are the integrations with Uber and Lyft so that you can always get a transfer from the airport and won’t need to keep the receipt.
+One really helpful feature is the integrations with Uber and Lyft so that you can always get a transfer from the airport and won’t need to keep the receipt.